evansims/auth0-example-server/README.md

 ### Listing and Searching for Users

 This demonstration API pulls a list of users from Auth0's Management API through a `/users` endpoint.
 This endpoint supports searching and pagination.

-> The following examples use cURL to make the requests, which can be ran from your terminal/shell.
-Text in ALL_CAPS is meant to be replaced with your own values as appropriate.

 To return a paginated list of users: